Faculty & Staff

 In 2015, Arches spent a semester conducting research and working with programs in community engagement and youth work with two universities: Australian Catholic University and University of Western Sydney.
 In 2009 and 2010, the President's Higher Education Community Service Honor Roll, the highest federal recognition a college or university can receive for its commitment to volunteering, service-learning, and civic engagement, recognized the Harbor Point Outreach Partnership as one of two university-community partnerships for which the University of Massachusetts Boston was recognized.

-Professor Arches received University of Massachusetts Boston Office of International and Transnational Affairs funds for Faculty Study Abroad (2010) for work to support youth partnerships, civic engagement, and service-learning with the Dominican Republic and the University of Massachusetts Boston.
+Professor Arches received University of Massachusetts Boston Office of Global Programs funds for Faculty Study Abroad (2010) for work to support youth partnerships, civic engagement, and service-learning with the Dominican Republic and the University of Massachusetts Boston.

 In fall 2007, Arches was a visiting professor at Chaminade University of Honolulu, assisting with their service-learning accreditation and working with youth in a local school.
 In 2001, Arches was a visiting professor at DeMontfort University, Leicester, United Kingdom, researching and working with community-university partnerships with youth.

 In recognition of her accomplishments in regard to linking action research and teaching in service of the community, she was a 2005 recipient of the University of Massachusetts President’s Award for Public Service.